What to know: Preparing for heavy rain, strong winds, flash flooding

 Storm Team 8 is tracking that storm that will be developing Tuesday and lasting throughout the day.

-Streams and rivers in the state are expected to rise rapidly, creating possible flooding on some roadways as storm drains can clog up due to leaves.
+Like with Storms Elsa and Henri over the summer, this week’s storm is expected to cause streams and rivers to rise rapidly, creating possible flooding on some roadways as storm drains can clog up due to leaves.

 A Flash Flood Watch is in effect Monday night through Wednesday for Hartford, Litchfield, Tolland, and Windham counties.